 We all know the feeling of the weekly burden of grocery shopping and how time-consuming it can be in our busy schedules.
 I know once I’m at the grocery store all I want is to be in and out as quick as possible.
 The reality of walking around the entire store collecting the groceries I need and checking out in 30 minutes or less is not likely.
 However, just last year the company Fujitsu created a new self-checkout technology called the Advantage Checkout that will hopefully change my weekly shopping experience into a more pleasant one.

-Last year Kroger Co. decided to take on the Advantage Checkout technology and is evaluating if the new machine benefits customers needs more than the standard checkouts or even the current self checkouts.
-The Advantage Checkout is not a replacement to the current self checkout but complimentary to them.
-The new technology for the self checkouts are suppose to reduce checkout times, improve customer experiences, and reduce operational costs for the retailer.
+Last year Kroger Co. decided to take on the Advantage Checkout technology and is evaluating if the new machine benefits customers need more than the standard checkouts or even the current self-checkouts.
+The Advantage Checkout is not a replacement to the current self-checkout but complementary to them.
+The new technology for self-checkouts is supposed to reduce checkout times, improve customer experiences, and reduce operational costs for the retailer.

-Don’t get me wrong, the current self checkout stands are definitely much faster than getting into a lane with multiple people in line with much more grocery items than myself, but when I have a cart full of produce then I’m forced into the standard checkout line.
+Don’t get me wrong, the current self-checkout stands are much faster than getting into a lane with multiple people in line with much more grocery items than myself, but when I have a cart full of produce then I’m forced into the standard checkout line.
 That is why Fujitsu has come up with the technology that will accommodate all customers.
-Instead of the traditional checkout stands we’re use to, the new system looks more like an MRI (magnetic resonance image) machine but don’t be scared of the size.
-The Advantage Checkout can checkout customers faster than any standard lane and could possibly take out two or three lanes if need be.
+Instead of the traditional checkout stands we’re used to, the new system looks more like an MRI (magnetic resonance image) machine but don’t be scared of the size.
+The Advantage Checkout can checkout customers faster than any standard lane and could take out two or three lanes if need be.